 The membership was a little thing, but represented so much.
 When I received email confirmation for the account, my first thought, bizarrely, was, “His mercy endures forever.”
 I’d renewed this for myself, but in his name, in a way…

 After all, it was my grandfather who taught me to drive, in a tiny Chevrolet he stored for a man who lived in another state.
 I practiced for hours, circling cones he picked up somewhere and placed around the bowling alley parking lot across from the shop.
-He also taught me to play tennis, to fish, and to drive a boat.
-The very first time I saw a cruise ship was from what I realized then was his tiny boat… one which had seemed so large to me just the moment before.
+He also taught me to play tennis, to fish, to drive a boat.
+The very first time I saw a cruise ship was from his boat… one which seemed so large to me just a moment before.

 Step one: A Big Cry…